Affiliate disclosure: This guide contains Viator and Booking links. If you use them we earn a small commission at no extra cost to you.

 For families

-Best family options: Bijilo Forest Park (monkeys, short walk), Abuko (crocodiles, owls, primates), Makasutu (cultural show, river), Sanyang Beach (wide beach, safe swimming area, fish landing spectacle), Lamin Lodge (lunch on stilts, kingfishers).
+Best with kids: Bijilo Forest Park (monkeys, short walk), Abuko (crocodiles, owls, primates), Makasutu (cultural show, river), Sanyang Beach (wide beach, safe swimming, the fish landing), Lamin Lodge (lunch on stilts, kingfishers).

-Avoid with young children: Long upcountry drives (4+ hours each way), Serrekunda market (very busy, hard to manage small children), open-ocean fishing trips.
+Skip with young children: long upcountry drives (4+ hours each way), Serrekunda market (very busy, hard with small children), open-ocean fishing trips.

 FAQ

-Hard to choose, but Abuko Nature Reserve gets the closest thing to a universal vote — it's accessible, affordable, produces extraordinary wildlife encounters and works for birders, families and casual nature lovers alike.
+Hard to pick, but Abuko Nature Reserve gets closest to a universal vote — accessible, affordable, with extraordinary wildlife, and it works for birders, families and casual nature lovers alike.

 How do I book excursions?

-Through your hotel (most offer an excursion desk with standard packages), through local registered guides (ask the hotel or tourist office), or through Viator for pre-booked options.
+Through your hotel (most have an excursion desk with standard packages), through local registered guides (ask the hotel or tourist office), or via Viator for pre-booked options.

 Is it safe to explore independently?

-Yes — The Gambia is a low-crime country and most sites are well-visited.
-Upcountry destinations benefit from an organised driver or guide.
-The tourist coast (Kololi, Kotu, Bakau) is straightforward to navigate independently.
+Yes — The Gambia is low-crime and most sites are well-visited.
+Upcountry trips are better with a driver or guide.
+The tourist coast (Kololi, Kotu, Bakau) is easy to navigate on your own.

 Plan the full trip: Read our Gambia holidays guide for accommodation and itineraries.
 Birdwatching in The Gambia for the full wildlife picture.